HEAT STYLING AND highlights are an essential part of my daily hair routine, but as I grew older, this unfortunately made my hair dryer.

 - How long a wash lasts—Usually I can go three days without feeling like I need to wash my hair again.
 I expect something similar from a sulfate free shampoo.

-With that said, here are my top 3 favorite sulfate-free shampoos in South Africa.
+With that said, here are my top 3 favorite sulfate-free shampoos for hair growth in South Africa.

 01. Sorbet Clarify & Detox, Activated Charcoal Shampoo & Conditioner